 Defending Clients in National Health Care Fraud Case

-Varghese & Associates, P.C. represents Carlo Elomina Garcia and Jian Ai Chen, who have been charged as part of the Department of Justice’s 2023 National Health Care Fraud Enforcement Action.
+Varghese & Associates, P.C. represents two clients, who have been charged as part of the Department of Justice’s 2023 National Health Care Fraud Enforcement Action.
 The charges, announced by the United States Attorney for the Eastern District of New York, Breon Peace, involve allegations of fraudulent billing schemes related to Medicare and Medicaid.

-Carlo Elomina Garcia, a licensed occupational therapist and owner of Carlo E. Garcia Occupational Therapy in Queens, was arrested and arraigned on June 26, 2023, and subsequently released on a $25,000 bond pending trial.
-The allegations against Garcia involve billing Medicare and Medicaid for over $3.9 million in occupational therapy services, of which over $1.6 million was paid.
+A licensed occupational therapist, and owner, were arrested and arraigned on June 26, 2023, and subsequently released on a $25,000 bond pending trial.
+The allegations against our client involve billing Medicare and Medicaid for over $3.9 million in occupational therapy services, of which over $1.6 million was paid.
 The government contends that many of these services were not eligible for reimbursement, were not provided as billed, or were not provided at all.

-Jian Ai Chen, a medical assistant and the owner of two pharmacies in Brooklyn, was arrested and arraigned on June 14, 2023, before Chief United States Magistrate Judge Lois Bloom and released on a $500,000 bond pending trial.
-Chen is charged with conspiracy to defraud in connection with a scheme to pay over $5 million in kickbacks to Medicare and Medicaid beneficiaries in exchange for bringing their prescriptions to her pharmacies.
-It is alleged that Chen’s pharmacies received approximately $101 million due to the scheme.
+The medical assistant and the owner of two pharmacies in Brooklyn, was arrested and arraigned on June 14, 2023, before Chief United States Magistrate Judge Lois Bloom and released on a $500,000 bond pending trial.
+Our client is charged with conspiracy to defraud in connection with a scheme to pay over $5 million in kickbacks to Medicare and Medicaid beneficiaries in exchange for bringing their prescriptions to her pharmacies.
+It is alleged that our clients pharmacies received approximately $101 million due to the scheme.

-Varghese & Associates, P.C. is focused on providing a robust legal defense for Garcia and Chen.
+Varghese & Associates, P.C. is focused on providing a robust legal defense for the accused.
 The firm is reviewing the charges and the evidence presented by the government.
 A thorough investigation of the facts surrounding the allegations will inform our legal strategy.

-The charges against Garcia and Chen are part of a larger, strategically coordinated, two-week nationwide law enforcement action that resulted in criminal charges against 78 defendants for their alleged participation in healthcare fraud and opioid abuse schemes, involving over $2.5 billion in the alleged fraud.
+The charges against our clients are part of a larger, strategically coordinated, two-week nationwide law enforcement action that resulted in criminal charges against 78 defendants for their alleged participation in healthcare fraud and opioid abuse schemes, involving over $2.5 billion in the alleged fraud.

-As legal representatives of Garcia and Chen, Varghese & Associates, P.C. is committed to ensuring our clients receive a fair legal process.
+As legal representatives, Varghese & Associates, P.C. is committed to ensuring our clients receive a fair legal process.
 We will work diligently to address the charges in court, where the legal system’s procedures will determine the outcome of these cases.

 What is the National Health Care Fraud Enforcement Action?